oldfartdeveloper/solitaire/README.md

 ╰──────────────────────────────────────╯
 ```

+## OldFartDeveloper's Intended Feature Changes

+> UNDER CONSTRUCTION!

+@ambuc's original effort is extremely useful as a strong start for what I'm trying to acheive.
+My intended changes are chronicled **[here](/doc/proposedFeatureChanges.md)**.

 ## Essay

 For more background on this project, [read the blog
 post](https://jbuckland.com/2017/12/02/solitaire.html) I wrote about developing it.

 ## Prerequisites

 You'll need to install:

 - [haskell](https://www.haskell.org/platform/), a standardized, general-purpose
   purely functional programming language, with non-strict semantics and strong
   static typing.